soz-live/soz-live.github.io/index.md

 ## For Users

-**SOZ-LIVE** combines:

-- parametric creation and editing of drafting entities such as:
-  - Points
-  - Lines
-  - Arcs
-  - Circles
-  - Polylines
-- a parametric 3D Solid modeller for:
-  - Parts
-  - Features
-  - Assemblies
-- a Node-based user interface (UI), **LIVE**, for iterative modelling, and
-- a consistent Graphical User Interface (GUI).
+**SOZ-LIVE** combines parametric creation and editing of drafting entities, a parametric 3D Solid modeller, a Node-based user interface (UI), **LIVE**, for iterative modelling, using a consistent Graphical User Interface (GUI).

 Refer to the [Users Introduction](/users/intro.html) for details.

 ## For Coders

-Written entirely in Lisp, **SOZ** combines the best of:
+Written entirely in Lisp, **SOZ** combines the best of Functional, Object-Oriented & Scripting languages.

-- Functional,
-- Object-Oriented &
-- Scripting languages,

 With a structured and expressive approach to programming in CAD, **SOZ** gives creative power to Coders to extend and develop the project in the direction required.

 Refer to the [Coders Introduction](/coders/intro.html) for details.